-It is not good to approach any kind of wildlife, especially Bighorn Sheep, because a wild animal’s patience will grow thinner the closer you get.
-Bighorn Sheep are powerful animals that are well known for butting with their big horns, so if a Bighorn Sheep gives you a cold look, then you are definitely too close.
+It is not good to approach any kind of wildlife, especially bighorn sheep, because a wild animal’s patience will grow thinner the closer you get.
+Bighorn are powerful animals that are well known for butting with their big horns, so if one gives you a cold look, then you are definitely too close for comfort.
 The old rule of thumb is to stay at least 25 yards away from herd animals and to stay at least 100 yards away from dangerous predators.
 By following this rule, the wildlife will be much happier and the viewing will be safer.

-For my own recent Bighorn photography experience, getting the camera in action was not an option.
-It just happened to be the one solitary day that I forgot to bring my trusty old Nikon D-90 Camera along when doing one of my regular drives north to a destination in Ridgway on the Million Dollar Highway (U.S. 550).
-I usually pack the camera, just in case I spot a Bald Eagle or something interesting along the way, but the thought of getting out of the house after being snowed in for a few of days was overwhelming.
+Concerning my own recent bighorn photography experience, getting the camera in action was not an option.
+It just happened to be the one solitary day that I forgot to bring my trusty old Nikon D-90 Camera when doing one of my regular drives north to a destination in Ridgway on the Million Dollar Highway (U.S. 550).
+I usually pack the camera, just in case I spot a bald eagle or something interesting along the way, but the thought of getting out of the house after being snowed in for a few of days was overwhelming.
 Just like a curse, the day of forgetfulness turned out to be a day of opportunity.

-The only item that I had for photographing the Bighorn Sheep was a smart phone that I had just recently purchased.
+The only item that I had for photographing the bighorn sheep was a smart phone that I had just recently purchased.
 This turned the situation into a real struggle, because I could not recognize the widgets or icons on the new display screen.
-After using some deductive reasoning, I finally got the camera function to work, just as the herd of Bighorn were starting to finish the staring contest.
-I snapped as many shots as I could, with the hopes of a few photos turning out good enough to share, so my apologies if the smart phone device photos are not quite up to high standards.
+After using some deductive reasoning, I finally got the camera function to work, just as the herd of bighorn were starting to finish the staring contest.
+I snapped as many shots as I could, with the hopes of a few photos turning out good enough to share, so my apologies if the smart phone photos are not quite up to high standards.

-For those who are prepared to brave the icy cold conditions in this high elevation when doing a wildlife photography mission, there are some good spots for staking out the local Bighorn Sheep around Ouray.
+For those who are prepared to brave the icy cold conditions in the high elevations when doing a wildlife photography mission, there are some good spots for staking out the local bighorn sheep around Ouray.
 There is a good observation perch at the roadside Bear Creek Trailhead on Highway 550, which is where the Bighorn crossed the road during my trip.
-Seeing a herd of Bighorn Sheep on a day when little else is going on does have a way of generating some inspiration.
-Opportunities to see wild Bighorn Sheep are not as rare as one would think, especially around Ouray.
-For those winter days when there is no other traffic on the road, just drive real slow and let the curious Bighorn Sheep come to you!
+The trails starting at the Ouray Amphitheater are another good choice.
+Of course, for those snowy winter days when there is no other traffic on the road, just drive real slow and let the curious bighorn sheep come to you!

 Leave no trace!